dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 ### Common constants

-The constants can be accessed via the static getter methods on the `DynatraceMetricApiConstants` class.
+The constants can be accessed via the static `DynatraceMetricApiConstants` class.
 Their use is also shown in [the example project](src/Dynatrace.MetricUtils.Example)

 Currently available constants are: